 How soon can SkyLink be built?

-How many people can be transported in and out of West Seattle in an hour?
+How many people can be transported in and out of West Seattle?
+What about rush hour?

 Where will SkyLink stations be located?

-Stations will be located in the area of the Alaska Junction, in the Fauntleroy/Avalon area and Delridge Community Center, just as the ST3 plan proposes.
-They will connect to the SoDo and International District Link stations.
+Stations will be located in the Alaska Junction, Fauntleroy/Avalon and Delridge Community Center areas, just as the ST3 plan proposes.
+They will feed directly to the SODO and International District Link stations.

 What is the construction impact?